isabella232/sign-integrations.en/help/workday/quick-start.md

 Introduced in [!DNL Workday] 30, the Mass Distribute Documents or Tasks task can be used to send a single document to a large group (&lt;20K) of individual signers.
 It is limited to a single signature per document.
 Creation of a distribution is performed by accessing the ‘[!UICONTROL Create Distribute Documents or Tasks]’ action from the search bar.

-Example: Send an employee equity choice form to all managers with Global Modern Services.
+Example: Send an employee equity choice form to all managers with [!UICONTROL Global Modern Services].
 You can further filter it to individual managers, if desired.

 You can also access the **View Distribute Documents or Tasks** report to track the progress of the distribution.